-Our business decisions and activities are subject to the demand to uphold human rights globally.
+Our business decisions and activities are subject to

+the demand to uphold human rights globally.
 This includes all of our investment commitments.
-We follow several guidelines for responsible business conduct, including the UN Global Compact which we intend to sign, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), the ILO Conventions,

-Nordex Group Code of Conduct - the common yardstick for compliant and responsible behavior. and the UN Universal Declaration of Human Rights.
+We follow several guidelines for responsible business conduct, including the UN Global Compact which we intend to sign, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), the ILO Conventions, and the UN Universal Declaration of Human Rights.
 This stipulates zero tolerance for child labor, forced labor, discrimination and retaliatory measures.